xplshn/tinybox/README.md

 Look at example.go if you want to see something more complex.
 It's a basic system monitor that shows how to handle resize, use colors, and create a simple table layout (screenshot).
 The API won't change because there's no version to track.
 You have the code.
 If you need it to work differently, change it.

+There’s also a tiny demo app under `demo/` if you want to poke at the API without writing boilerplate.
+It uses the same primitives (draw cells, poll events, toggle mouse) and nothing more.

 ## Example
 ```
 make